ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.node-red/README.md

 ## Changelog

+### 2.2.0 (2021-03-07)
+* (Apollon77/mickym2) Correct readonly flags.
+IMPORTANT: Notw Readonly works as it should be.
+If you worked around the issue before please adjust your nodes!
+* (Apollon77) Fix using wildcards inside the id
+* (Apollon77) Update value on out node trigger
+* (Apollon77) Update to node-red 1.2.9
+* (Apollon77) Add triggering in Nodes when delayed initialization on start
+* (Apollon77) Fix list node to support all object types

 ### 2.1.0 (2021-02-04)
 * (Apollon77) Try to fix the MaxSubscribes error when having many nodes
 * (Apollon77) Update to node-red 1.2.8